Hope Holiday

-Hope Holiday (born Hope Jane Zee) is an American actress, perhaps best known for her role as Mrs. Margie MacDougall, Jack Lemmon's partner in self-pity on Christmas Eve night, in the Billy Wilder film The Apartment (1960).
+Hope Holiday is an American actress, perhaps best known for her role as Mrs. Margie MacDougall in the Billy Wilder film The Apartment (1960).

 Early years

 Holiday was born in Brooklyn, New York, and was raised in Manhattan.
 Her father, a burlesque entertainer who was the son of Russian-Jewish immigrants, changed his name from Allen Zaslawsky to Allen Zee before his daughters were born.
 She attended Public School 117 in Jamaica, Queens, and then went to Forest Hills High School.

 She dropped out of high school and sang at the Copacabana nightclub.
 Her father was also described by Ed Sullivan as a "Capitol Theater exec."
 Her mother, Doris, worked in the production department at radio station WHN in New York City.
 Her father at one time was night manager of WHN.
-She has an older sister, Judy, whose stage name was Judy Sinclair.
+She had an elder sister, Judy, whose stage name was Judy Sinclair.

 Name change

 A column in the June 30, 1954, issue of the Brooklyn Eagle noted Zee's change of names: "At the Guy Lombardo extravaganza, 'Arabian Night,' the lassie that almost walked away with the show was Hope Holiday.
 Hope, before this show, used the name of Hope Zee ..."
 She later recalled:I had a featured role as the Teeny Weeny Genie and got to sing two songs.
 Before this show I had been billed as "Hope Zee," but since my father was a producer of the show along with Lombardo, he purposely changed my name in the program, as he didn't want audiences thinking there was any nepotism involved.
 I literally had no say in choosing my new name.
 Since he loved Judy Holliday, Daddy decided to call me "Hope Holiday" without the extra "L." I hated the name at first but ending up keeping it.